sahat/jsrecipes/posts/backend/intermediate/building-a-rest-api.md

   Ember or Knockout, you will need RESTful API for managing data.
 The beautiful thing about REST API is decoupled architecture: client doesn't need to know anything about the server and server couldn't care less about the client.
-You can basically build REST API once and re-use it accross multiple clients - web, mobile and even desktop.
+You can basically build REST API once and re-use it across multiple clients - web, mobile and even desktop.
 </div>

 This guide will show you how to build a book library service that lets users perform